Muhtasim-Rasheed/crust-engine/docs/drawing.md

 - `b()`: Returns the current blue component of the drawing color.

 !!! note
     The drawing functions draw in world coordinates, not screen coordinates.
-The origin `(0, 0)` is at the center of the screen, with positive x values to the right and positive y values downwards.
+The origin `(0, 0)` is at the center of the screen, with positive x values to the right and positive y values upwards.